RC-7/entrainmentInfrastructure/README.md

 The repository is divided into different directories:
 - lambda_functions: Lambda functions deployed to AWS that allow the experiment to be run.
 Deployment is handled by Terraform and Docker.
 - data: Encloses Data analysis and meta analysis methods used to clean and analyse data recorded using a power and connectivity analysis. participant_info.py files are required to specify participant information of recorded data.
-  - Further, holds data recorded using the custom suite developed.
+  - Further, it holds data recorded using the custom suite developed.
+This is not on the repository.
   - Holds code to plot figures from meta analysis methods run on data.
   - Holds results of data analysis once run on recorded data.
 - testing_interface: Holds code used for testing interface of experiment.
-This encompasses code to record data from a Gtec HIAmp using the API, Machine Learning code to use Q learning to lean an optimal policy to control the entrainment stimulus and all other aspects required to run the experiment which includes GUI and interfaces used to run the experiment.
+This encompasses code to record data from a Gtec HIAmp using the API, Machine Learning code to use Q learning that learns an optimal policy to control the entrainment stimulus and all other aspects required to run the experiment which includes GUI and other interfaces used to run the experiment.
-- runners: Code to wrap docker and terraform commands required to run and deploy the experiment.
+- runners: Code to wrap docker and terraform commands assisting in running and deploying the experiment.
 - tst: Code used to test various aspects of the system including the AWS infrastructure.
 - Dockerfile: Docker file for experiment